UP | HOME

 7.7.
 Appeal to Consequences

-The Appeal to Consequences Fallacy occurs when someone is assuming that the conclusion is bad, without honestly assessing and justifying whether the conclusion is really bad or not.
+The Appeal to Consequences Fallacy occurs when someone assumes that the conclusion is bad, without honestly assessing and justifying whether the conclusion is really bad or not.
+Arguments that appeal to the consequences beg the question by appealing to emotion.
+Examples:

 1. Abortion -> Eugenics